dispatchrabbi/article-appstate/bower_components/can/component/component.md

       }
     }

-The `app` control passes paginate, paginate's values, or websitesDeferreds to its sub-components:
+The `app` control passes paginate, paginate's values, and websitesDeferreds to its sub-components:

     <grid deferredData='websitesDeferred'>